 Managing LLC DIstributions

 The ownership interest of an LLC is tracked in the members' capital accounts.
 Capital accounts must include a member's allocated profits and capital contributions.
 Distributions are subtracted from the account balance.
 So, the member's ownership is easily identified.
 Each state governs the LLCs formed in that state.
-By default, the state's laws allow for allocation of the LLC's profits to members based on the percentage of ownership that member holds.
+By default, the state's laws allow for the allocation of the LLC's profits to members based on the percentage of ownership that the member holds.

 So, if you and a friend own a two-member LLC with you owning 30 percent interest and your friend owning 70 percent interest, you receive 30 percent of the allocation and your friend receives 70 percent.